Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Existence of positive extremal functions

 \end{definition}

 In the following, we provide our main result of this section.
-It states the existence of non-negative extremal functions of variational problem \eqref{eq:var_pbm_general}.
+It states the existence of non-negative extremal functions of the variational problem \eqref{eq:var_pbm_general}.
 Moreover, we show that all non-negative extremal functions are actually Lipschitz continuous and bounded away from zero on $X$.
-As a corollary, we show that the logarithmic transform of all non-negative extremal functions are Lipschitz and in the domain of Laplacian and satisfies some Euler\--Lagrangian equation.
-Under the further assumption that $\lambda(\alpha_1, \alpha_2)$ the solutions thereof are non-constant. \begin{theorem} Let $\alpha_1$ and $\alpha_2$ be given constants with $\alpha_2>0$.
+As a corollary, we show that the logarithmic transform of any non-negative extremal functions is Lipschitz and in the domain of the Laplacian and satisfies some Euler\--Lagrange equation. \begin{theorem} Let $(X,d,m)$ be a compact $\mathrm{RCD}^*(K,N)$ spaces with $K\in \mathbb{R}$ and $N\in (2,\infty)$, and let $\alpha_1$ and $\alpha_2$ be given constants with $\alpha_2>0$.
 Then the log Sobolev constant $\lambda=\lambda(\alpha_1,\alpha_2)$ has finite value and the variational problem \eqref{eq:var_pbm_general} admits non-negative extremal functions.
 Moreover, any non-negative extremal function $u$ satisfies the following properties: \begin{enumerate}[label=\textit{(\roman*)}] \item $u$ is in $D(\Delta)$ and satisfies

-Furthermore if $\lambda\neq \alpha_1$, then $u$ is non-constant. \item $u$ is Lipschitz continuous; \item $u$ is positive.\footnote{Since $X$ is compact, $u>\delta >0$ for some $\delta$.} \end{enumerate} \end{theorem}
+Furthermore, if $\lambda\neq \alpha_1$, then $u$ is non-constant. \item $u$ is Lipschitz continuous; \item $u$ is positive.\footnote{Since $X$ is compact, $u>\delta >0$ for some $\delta$.} \end{enumerate} \end{theorem}